$125 off any CGM Plan. Use code WINTER125

 • Premenstrual syndrome, or PMS

-Women experiencing PMS often self-report having more unpleasant dreams, nocturnal awakenings, morning tiredness, and increased mental activity at night when compared to women who don’t experience PMS.
-Women with PMS are also more likely to report insomnia, migraines, and daytime sleepiness.
+Women experiencing PMS often suffer from more unpleasant dreams, nocturnal awakenings, morning tiredness, and increased mental activity compared to women who don't experience PMS.
+Women with PMS are also more likely to report insomnia, a more severe degree of sleep disruption, migraines, and excessive daytime sleepiness.

 Pregnancy

-Research shows that self-reported sleep issues increase during the course of pregnancy, with 68 percent of pregnant women reporting having altered sleep.
+Research shows that self-reported sleep issues increase during pregnancy, with 68 percent of pregnant women reporting having altered sleep.
 The most common reasons include an increase in urinary frequency, headaches, and leg cramps.

-Some pregnant women also report that waking up during the night, difficulty falling and staying asleep, and daytime sleepiness all increase as pregnancy progresses.
-Almost half of all pregnant women also report an increase in symptoms of sleep apnea, such as snoring.
+Some pregnant women also reported sleep apnea, back pain, frequent nighttime urination, and daytime sleepiness, all of which increased as pregnancy progressed.
+Almost half of all pregnant women also report an increase in symptoms of obstructive sleep apnea, such as snoring.

 stats about pregnancy and sleep

 Many of these effects on sleep may be attributed to physical changes during pregnancy, like increased abdominal mass, movement of the fetus, and more.
-Other sleep problems occuring after birth, such as increased wake time, decreased REM duration, and decrease in sleep efficiency may be related to the care and feeding of newborns.
+Other sleep problems occurring after birth, such as increased wake time, decreased REM duration, and decreased sleep efficiency, may be related to the care and feeding of newborns.

 Menopause